 The Audit Committee is responsible for: (1) recommending to the Board of Directors the engagement of the independent auditors of the Company; (2) reviewing with the independent auditors the scope and results of the Company's audits; (3) pre-approving the professional services furnished by the independent auditors to the Company; (4) reviewing the independent auditors' management letter with comments on the Company's internal accounting control; and (5) reviewing management policies relating to risk assessment and risk management.
-The Audit Committee held four meetings in 2015.
+The Audit Committee held four meetings in 2020.

 The Board of Directors has determined that each Audit Committee member is financially literate and independent.
 In addition, the Board has determined that at least one member of the Audit Committee meets the New York Stock Exchange standard of having accounting or related financial management expertise.
-The Board has also determined that William H. Turner (the Audit Committee's Chairman), Pamela Forbes Lieberman and Roger M. Widmann meet the Securities and Exchange Commission's criteria for an "audit committee financial expert."
+The Board has also determined that William H. Turner (the Audit Committee's Chair), Pamela Forbes Lieberman, Patrick S. McClymont and Roger M. Widmann meet the SEC's criteria for an "audit committee financial expert."

-Compensation and Management Development Committee
+Compensation and Management Development Committee ("Compensation Committee")

-The Compensation and Management Development Committee's functions are to: (1) approve the compensation packages of the Company's executive officers; (2) administer the Company's equity incentive plans and other benefit plans; (3) review the Company's overall compensation policies and practices, including compensation-related risk assessments; (4) review the performance, training and development of Company management in achieving corporate goals and objectives; and (5) oversee the Company's management succession planning.
-The Compensation and Management Development Committee held two meetings in 2015.
+The Compensation Committee's functions are to: (1) approve the compensation packages of the Company's executive officers; (2) administer the Company's equity incentive plans and other benefit plans; (3) review the Company's overall compensation policies and practices, including compensation-related risk assessments; (4) review the performance, training and development of Company management in achieving corporate goals and objectives; (5) oversee the Company's management succession planning; and (6) oversee the Company's strategies and policies relating to human capital management, including diversity, equity and inclusion.
+With respect to diversity and inclusion, the Compensation Committee is committed to ensuring that the Company's management actively seeks candidates who are diverse in terms of race, gender or ethnicity when considering new hires and promotions for all positions, from entry-level to senior leadership.
+The Compensation Committee held two meetings in 2020.

-The Compensation and Management Development Committee has the exclusive authority and responsibility to determine all aspects of executive compensation packages.
-The Committee may, at its discretion, solicit the input of our executive officers (including our Chief Executive Officer) or any independent consultant or advisor in satisfying its responsibilities.
-The Committee may also, at its discretion, form and delegate authority to subcommittees, or it may delegate authority to one or more designated members of the Board or to our executive officers.
+The Compensation Committee has the exclusive authority and responsibility to determine all aspects of executive compensation packages.
+The Compensation Committee may, at its discretion, solicit the input of our Chief Executive Officer, or any independent consultant or advisor in satisfying its responsibilities.
+The Compensation Committee may also, at its discretion, form and delegate authority to subcommittees, or it may delegate authority to one or more designated members of the Board or to our executive officers.

-Nominating and Corporate Governance Committee
+Nominating and Corporate Governance Committee ("Governance Committee")

-The Nominating and Corporate Governance Committee's functions are to assist the Board in discharging and performing the duties and responsibilities of the Board with respect to corporate governance, including:
+The Governance Committee's functions are to assist the Board in discharging and performing the duties and responsibilities of the Board with respect to corporate governance, including:

-- the identification and recommendation to the Board of individuals qualified to become or continue as directors; - the continuous improvement in corporate governance policies and practices;

-- the annual self-assessment of the performance of the Board and each Committee of the Board; - the recommendation of members for each committee of the Board; and - the compensation arrangements for members of the Board.
+- the identification and recommendation to the Board of individuals qualified to become or continue as directors, including through succession planning to ensure the desired mix of experience, qualifications, attributes and skills of the individual members of the Board; - the continuous improvement in corporate governance policies and practices; - the annual assessment of the performance of the Board and each of its committees through questionnaires and one-on-one assessments with individual members of the Board; - the recommendation of members for each committee of the Board; - the compensation arrangements for members of the Board; - overseeing the Company's commitment to corporate social responsibility matters, including environmental, social, and governance (ESG) matters; and - overseeing the Company's enterprise risk management policies and procedures, including information security and compliance with applicable laws and regulations concerning privacy.